openstreetmap/openstreetmap-website/FAQ.md

      * `img` - the filename for the banner image (e.g. `banners/donate-2017.jpg`)
      * `enddate` - the final date that the banner will be shown (e.g. `2017-oct-31`)
    * (optional) Feel free to cleanup the old images from the `app/assets/images/banners/` folder and old entries in the `config/banners.yml` file.
+4. The pull request must indicate when the banner should start being shown, which must be at least 7 days after the pull request was created.

 See [PR #1296](https://github.com/openstreetmap/openstreetmap-website/pull/1296)
 as an example.